mullenkamp/hilltop-py/sphinx/source/usage.rst

 Hilltop class
 --------------
 To work with the Hilltop class, first import the class and assign the **base_url** and **hts**.
 All data in Hilltop are stored in hts files.
-Consequently, one Regional Council may have may hts files for different datasets.
+Consequently, one Regional Council may have hts files for different datasets.

 .. code:: python